kx4x/Weather-Web/README.md

    npm install
    ```

-3. Create a `.env.local` file in the root directory and add your Visual Crossing API key:
+3. Create a `.env.local` file in the project root and add your Visual Crossing API key:
    ```bash
    NEXT_PUBLIC_WEATHER_API_KEY=your_visual_crossing_api_key_here
    ```